Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Method

-The CKD contains three elements: a keyword generation strategy, a dual-encoder image-text model, and an iterative algorithm for similarity based confidence assignment.
-The keyword generation strategy utilizes the given query, $\textbf{q}$ alongside a hand-crafted templating operation or an LLM to select or generate suitable keywords.
-The dual-encoder image-text model uses a spatially aware contrastive langauge image pre-training (CLIP) network from \citep{Ranasinghe2022PerceptualGI}.
-For confidence assignment, we construct an algorithm as outlined in \Cref{alg:kwimg} which processes two lists, one of frames and one of keywords, and then calculates their pairwise likelihood of occurrence to assign each frame a confidence value (that reflects its usefulness to answer the query, $\mathbf{q}$).
+\textbf{Coarse Keyframe Detector (CKD):} Unlike \hksA in the prior stage, CKD reasons across both visual and language modalities (using the paired textual query, $q$) to further sub-sample $T_a$ into $T_b$ frames.
+CKD contains three elements: keyword generation strategy, dual-encoder image-text model, and similarity based confidence assignment algorithm.
+Keyword generation utilizes the given query, $\textbf{q}$, alongside hand-crafted templating operations or an LLM to select or generate suitable keywords.
+The dual-encoder image-text model uses a spatially aware contrastive language image pre-training (CLIP) network from \citep{Ranasinghe2022PerceptualGI}.
+For confidence assignment, we construct an algorithm as outlined in \Cref{alg:ckd} which processes two lists, one of frames and one of keywords, and then calculates their pairwise likelihood of occurrence to assign each frame a confidence value (that reflects its usefulness to answer the query, $\mathbf{q}$).
+See ~\Cref{app:hksalgorithm} for more details.

-The keyword generation strategy converts the query $\mathbf{q}$ into a set of keywords, $K_{\text{CKD}}$ where the number of keywords $|K_{\text{CKD}}| \in [8, 25]$.
-The dual-encoder model converts the keyword set $K_{\text{CKD}}$ and the frame set (containing $T_a$ frames) into two sets of embeddings.
-The embeddings of each set are comparable to each other using a cosine similarity distance metric given the training formulation of the CLIP model.
-These two embedding sets are processed by our confidence assignment algorithm in~\Cref{alg:kwimg} which assigns each of the $T_a$ frames a confidence score and a keyword.
-Note that the same keyword can be assigned to multiple frames.
-However, given the much higher frame count compared to the keyword count and the cross-frame redundancy, we do not assign multiple keywords to a single frame.